 Speaks, writes, and reads one of the following languages: Spanish, Vietnamese, Somali, Mandarin, Tagalog, Amharic, or Tigrinya.
 Interested in utilizing language skills to serve prospective students and families in the college search process.

 Knowledge of Microsoft Office products and federal and state privacy laws.

 Experience using an ERP and CRM, specifically Ellucian Colleague system, Technolutions Slate CRM.

 Experience working with diverse young adult and youth populations.

 Experience with creative marketing, media production, and social media management focused on or targeted to young adults.

 Benefits at a Glance

 Consistent with its fundamental Jesuits value, Seattle University offers a wide range of benefits designed to care for the whole person.
-Choose from three different medical plans, a dental and vision insurance programs.
-You may also take advantage of 100% tuition remission benefits for the employee and dependents, a subsidized transportation benefit, a wellness program with an onsite fitness facility, and a wide variety of campus events.
-Enjoy a generous holiday schedule, including a paid Christmas break closure, vacation and paid sick leave, and paid community service leave.
+Choose from three different medical plans, a dental, and vision insurance programs.
+Protect your income with life, short & long-term disability coverage, and plan for your future with a 5% employer contribution for retirement benefits.
+You may also take advantage of 100% paid tuition benefits for the employee and dependents, a subsidized transportation benefit, a wellness program with an onsite fitness facility, and a wide variety of campus events.
+Enjoy a generous holiday schedule, including a paid Holiday break closure in December, vacation and paid sick leave, and paid community service leave.
 For more information explore the Benefits website at: https://www.seattleu.edu/hr/benefits/